 Students should seek to resolve problems in their courses with their instructors and, if applicable, their fellow students.
-If they are unable to reach a solution, students should meet with the Dean of Instruction or Dean of Student Services to discuss the issue.
+If they are unable to reach a solution, students should meet with the Dean of Instruction for complaints about grading, course materials or policies, or instructor behavior, or Dean of Student Services for complaints about classmates or student services staff.
 This discussion will result in a written summary of the problem.
-The Dean will meet with the instructor or students involved to seek a resolution.
+The Dean will meet with the instructor, staff member, or students involved to seek a resolution.
+This discussion will result in a written summary of the problem.
+The Dean will result in a written summary of the problem.
+The Dean will meet to seek a resolution.
 If the problem is not resolved, the student may appeal to Faculty Council through the Dean of Instruction or work with the Dean of Student Services to pursue a complaint through the disciplinary system.
 Additional information may be found in the Student Handbook.